-1) With the Bike.jpg image still open, select Image, Adjustments and then Levels (or Ctrl L).
-We're going to start with adjusting Input levels, since that is what you might find most useful.
+1) With the Bike.jpg image still open, select Image, Adjustments and then Levels.
+The keyboard shortcut ([Ctrl] [L]) is worth remembering since many Photoshop users get a lot of use out of the levels options.
+We're going to start with adjusting Input levels, since that is what you will most likely find most useful.

 The levels can be adjusted either by typing an amount in the appropriate box or by dragging a slider beneath the histogram.
 The first input option is for adjusting the shadow tones in the image.
-Any pixels in the image that have a tonal value of 0 are completely black.
+Any pixels of the image that have a tonal value of 0 are completely black.
 Any with a value of 255 are completely white.
 If the histogram shows a lot of blank space on the shadow or highlight end then it probably indicates that too many pixels in the image are in the darker or lighter ranges.
 The Shadow and Highlight input sliders allow you to adjust the upper and lower limits of the tones in the image.